rampall/bee-docker-utils/bee/light-node/README.md

 The bee node's wallet should be now funded and the bee light node will proceed to sync with the Swarm network.

-## Check Bee Dashboard
+### Step 9: Check Bee Dashboard
-Step 8: You can visit the Bee Dashboard at - http://localhost:8080/
+You can visit the Bee Dashboard at - http://localhost:8080/